matloff/TidyverseSkeptic/README.md

 ## Tidyverse "testimonials"

-There has been no study of Tidy advocates' teachability claim, and indeed designing a proper "randomized clinical trials" study would be very difficult if not impossible.
-(My arguments in this document merely appeal to common sense, again no data.)
-But many Tidy teachers report great success with the approach.
+Many Tidy teachers report great success with the approach.

 One major issue with this "success" (aside from the improper conflation of Tidy with GGP2) is that Tidy R courses are scaled down in scope,